hivelabuoft/ViStruct/README.md

 5. **Structure Analysis**: The system provides structural analysis of visualizations

 This allows users to analyze, understand, and work with various visualization structures directly in the browser.

+## 📊 Evaluations

+ViStruct has undergone rigorous evaluation to ensure its effectiveness and usability:

+### Expert Evaluation

+Twenty visualization experts evaluated ViStruct to assess its:
+- Visualization decomposition accuracy
+- Semantic region identification
+- Visual attention cues effectiveness
+- Feature comprehensiveness

+The expert evaluation data and findings are available in the `evaluations/expert-review.zip` folder.

+### Performance Evaluation

+A comprehensive performance evaluation was conducted involving:
+- 45 distinct visualization tasks
+- 5 trials per task

+This evaluation measured ViStruct's effectiveness across diverse visualization scenarios from VLAT and Mini-VLAT.
+The complete performance evaluation data can be found in the `evaluations/performance_evaluation.zip` folder.